Retire by stateFigures verified May 31, 2026

 Petit Jean and the state parks

-Petit Jean State Park, established in 1923, spreads over 2,500-plus acres on Petit Jean Mountain with forests, ravines, streams, and a lake.
+Petit Jean State Park opened in 1923 and covers more than 2,500 acres on Petit Jean Mountain.
+You get forests, ravines, streams, and a lake.
 It anchors a state-park system built around hiking and water.

 Arkansas Department of Parks, Heritage and Tourism